Released by Black Mark Productions in July 1991, Nothing but Death

 (10 Feb.
 2016)

-July 1992 and is considered by Dan Swanö to be his masterpiece.
-While some of the material is quite strong, this album is
+in July 1992 and is considered by Dan Swanö to be his masterpiece.
+While some of the material is quite strong, this album

-definitely inferior to its predecessor.
-Its running time of nearly one hour is far too long for a Death Metal album, as well,
+is definitely inferior to its predecessor.
+Its running time of nearly one hour is far too long for a death metal album, as

-making it a bit much to sink one's teeth into.
-It should not be dismissed, entirely, but do not approach this with high expectations.
+well, making it a bit much to sink one's teeth into.
+It should not be dismissed, entirely, but do not approach this with high

-most bands want to start out their albums with one of the strongest tracks they have.
-However, Unorthodox does not
+why most bands want to start out their albums with one of the strongest tracks they have.
+However, Unorthodox does

-put its best foot forward.
-Rather, Swanö chose to open the record with a criminal act for Death Metal.
-Not even a minute into
+not put its best foot forward.
+Rather, Swanö chose to open the record with a criminal act for death metal.
+Not even a minute

-the first proper song, "Enigma", everything calms down and there is this hideous segment with clean vocals.
-This brief part
+into the first proper song, "Enigma", everything calms down and there is this hideous segment with clean vocals.
+This brief

-serves to kill the small bit of momentum that was building, as well as the goodwill from the previous album.
-For me, it was
+part serves to kill the small bit of momentum that was building, as well as the goodwill from the previous album.
+For me,

-immensely off-putting and left me with less interest in the rest of the tracks.
-I don't care about the story or concept of
+it was immensely off-putting and left me with less interest in the rest of the tracks.
+I don't care about the story or concept

-the song, there is no excuse for a Death Metal album to feature some melodic voice singing, "God gives you shelter at heaven's
+of the song, there is no excuse for a death metal album to feature some melodic voice singing, "God gives you shelter at heaven's

 shore, abandon your thoughts to the mighty"...
 Upon first hearing this, I began wondering if Swanö had converted to Christianity